killbotryan/killbotryan.github.io/_posts/11-26-2016-His-Interests.markdown

  Here is a list of the sexy things Yenor does:

   He enjoys short bike rides.
+He always eats before hand.

   Deeply thinking about if his noose will work this time on life.